 The terrain at North table mountain is perfect for those just exploring the trails and seeking epic views of the city and mountains.
 For a good “beginner loop”, park in the West trailhead lot off highway 93 then take the North Table Loop west (single track trail) that winds along the base of the “mountain”.
-Next, take the Mesa Top trail, with switchbacks to the top of the plateau.
+Next, work on your power hiking on the split up Mesa Top, a winding steep dirt road to the top of the plateau.
 Turn onto the Tilting Mesa trail and enjoy wide trail with rolling hills and landscape that can be likened to what we imagine running on the surface of the moon would be with multicolored lichen spotting the strange and jagged rocks formations.
 Complete the loop by heading down North Table loop, a wide, steep dirt hill for a fast finish into the parking lot.

 New to trail running or just want to hone in your rock hopping skills?